 Last Updated: | By Dr Jaine Clougher BVSc, BSc.
 VMD

-Insulin Resistance, sometimes also known as Equine Metabolic Syndrome, is common.
-Foot pain due to low-grade laminitis can be a very real, but not very obvious, cause of behavior and training problems in horses.
+Insulin Resistance, sometimes also known as Equine Metabolic Syndrome (similar to diabetes in humans), is common.
+Foot pain and hoof capsule problems, due to low-grade laminitis, can be a very real, but not very obvious, cause of behaviour and training problems in horses.

-I will be talking about Insulin Resistance (IR) in this essay; Cushing’s (Pars Pituitary Intermedia Dysfunction=PPID) is another subject, although the two conditions can share clinical signs.
-Both conditions can cause laminitis.
+I will be talking about Insulin Resistance (IR) in this essay; Cushing’s (Pars Pituitary Intermedia Dysfunction = PPID) is another subject, although the two conditions can share clinical signs.
+Both conditions can cause bouts of laminitis.

 Before I go any further, I will direct you to the Proceedings from the Second NO Laminitis!
-Conference, which was held in Oregon.
-These Proceedings are free to download, and contain a wealth of information.
-Of particular interest are Dr. Kellon’s articles about IR and PPID and Dr. Bowker’s articles about hoof function and pathologies.
+The conference, which was held in Oregon.
+These Proceedings are free to download and contain a wealth of information.
+Of particular interest are Dr Kellon’s articles about IR and PPID and Dr Bowker’s articles about hoof function and pathologies.
 To download the Proceedings go to http://ecirhorse.org/index.php/conference-proceedings-recordings

 If the horse is overweight, it is a double whammy because fat is an endocrine organ and will pump out adipose-derived hormones, some of which are pro-inflammatory, and some of which will have adverse effects on the immune system.
-Please note, however, that not all fat horses are IR; and not all IR horses are fat.
+Please note, however, that not all overweight horses are IR; and not all IR horses are overweight.
 Saddlebreds in particular (anecdotally) often present as “skinny IR.”

 There is another hormone, leptin, which regulates appetite.
 Insulin-resistant horses are often also leptin resistant.
 This means that when leptin is produced to signal that the animal has had enough to eat, the horse doesn’t get that signal.
 Leptin resistant horses will continue to eat as long as there is food in front of them.
-Until the insulin resistance and leptin resistance are brought under control, they cannot self-regulate their food intake.
+Until insulin resistance and leptin resistance are brought under control, they cannot self-regulate their food intake risking a bout of laminitis.

 There is a genetic propensity for insulin resistance.
-IR is found most often in the “easy-keeper” breeds: Spanish horses, Arabs, mustangs, ponies, minis, donkeys, Morgans and many others.
-Those “easy-keeper” genes are beneficial in wild horses and horses/ponies on sparse native pastures, but can lead to disaster in the often sedentary and over-fed lifestyle of the modern domestic horse or pony.
+Horses at risk are most commonly the “easy-keeper” breeds: Spanish horses, Arabs, mustangs, ponies, minis, donkeys, Morgans and many others.
+Those “easy-keeper” genes are beneficial in wild horses and horses/ponies on sparse native pastures but can lead to permanent damage in the often sedentary and over-fed lifestyle of the modern domestic horse or pony.

-Breeds that are NOT prone to insulin resistance are: Thoroughbreds, Standardbreds, most Quarter Horses, and many Warmbloods.
-In fact, when one finds elevated insulin in a Standardbred or Thoroughbred, it is usually driven by Cushing’s syndrome or disease, such as Lyme disease.
+Breeds that are NOT prone to insulin resistance are Thoroughbreds, Standardbreds, most Quarter Horses, and many Warmbloods.
+When one finds elevated insulin in a Standardbred or Thoroughbred, it is usually driven by Cushing’s syndrome or disease, such as Lyme disease.

 “Non-fasting” means the horse has low-starch/sugar hay available to it for a minimum of four hours previous to the blood draw.
 Grain meals or other starchy meals can cause a false positive (insulin higher than normal).
 A fasting sample can cause a false negative.